 Environment

 With each execution, jko creates an Independent environment—an entirely new instance that derives from either the system environment or the parent process environment.
-The environment variables can be reached in various contexts:

-• Function scripts: process.env.NAME
+- Function scripts:

-• Traditional scripts: $NAME
+process.env.NAME - Traditional scripts:

 For example: